kenorb-contrib/BitCrack/README.md

 Note: By default the NVIDIA OpenCL headers are used.
 You can set the header and library path for OpenCL in the `BitCrack.props` property sheet.

+Add'l note for djarumlights fork: I could not get it to build using the project.
+Had to build the whole solution.

 ### Building in Linux

 Using `make`: